-The Masai - also spelled Maasai - are with distance Africa's most famous tribe.
+The Maasai - sometimes also spelled Masai - are with distance Africa's most famous tribe.
 Unlike most other Kenyan tribes they, together with the Turkana and Samburu (who are closely related to the Maasai) have remained their traditional lifestyles - living like their ancestors have been doing for thousands of years.
 This is contrary to most other Kenyan tribes, who have adapted more western life styles.

 If you've ever watched any documentaries on the people of Africa, it's almost guaranteed that you have seen the this tribe with their great

 These tribal people who live in the grasslands between Kenya and Tanzania are a popular topic and a favourite among travellers.
 They are recognized by their bright red clothing and beaded jewelry.
+Women typically wear large plate like bead necklaces, while the men typically wear a red-checked shuka (blanket) and carry a distinctive ball-ended club.
 Their

 The Maasai people are very independent and their society revolves around each generation of men becoming warriors.
 Their customs are very specific, and involve many "coming of age" rituals, that include both the men and the women.
 The men protect the villages and the cattle, whereas the women build the houses, cook and maintain the households.
 The roles of the sexes are pretty balanced.